SysAdminDoc/SysAdminDoc/README.md

 ## Background

-I started with batch files, moved to PowerShell, and slowly rebuilt a personal toolbox that’s grown into a full ecosystem of utilities.
-Today I use AI assistants like Claude Code and Codex to accelerate development.

-I don’t think AI magically turns everyone into a developer, but it *does* move the work from typing syntax to making decisions.
-And decisions are still the hard part.
-The tool matters less than the operator, it was never about the paintbrush, it’s about the artist.
+I started with batch files, moved to PowerShell, and kept rebuilding my personal toolbox until it became a full ecosystem of utilities.
+Now I use AI assistants (Claude Code, Codex, etc.) to speed up development.
+AI does not replace skill, it shifts the work from typing syntax to making decisions, and decisions are still the hard part.